bluestatedigital/bsd-developer-docs/bsd-donate-api/README.md

 the thank you redirect url when it is set.
 WARNING: This url is not validated by BSD in any way and is simply passed through with "td" query strings appended if applicable.

+**ob_mailing_link_id**

+* Charge: Optional
+* Tokenize: N/A
+* Quick_donate_enroll: N/A

+Obfuscated mailing link id, which can be retrieved from 'mlid' cookie.
+When passed on as parameter, the api will de-obfuscate the id and embed it to the transaction record.

+Note: the custom donation page must be in the same domain as the main donation page; otherwise the custom donation would not be able to access the cookie.

+**ob_mailing_recipient_id**

+* Charge: Optional
+* Tokenize: N/A
+* Quick_donate_enroll: N/A

+Obfuscated mailing recipient id, which can be retrieved from 'mrid' cookie.
+When passed on as parameter, the api will de-obfuscate the id and embed it to the transaction record.

+Note: the custom donation page must be in the same domain as the main donation page; otherwise the custom donation would not be able to access the cookie.

 ---